mizzioisf/openhospital-client/README.md

 # Default directory structure

-The scripts takes care of creating all the need data directories and configuration files Everything is also parametric and user adjustable in the script with variables.
+The scripts take care of creating all the needed data directories and configuration files Everything is also parametric and user adjustable in the scripts with variables (or via command line options).
 The default is now clean, simple and **common to all distros:**

 ```